eduardtibet/foponts/FAQ.md

-# FOPonts FAQ
+# foponts FAQ

-## Why FOPonts and what does it mean?
+## Why foponts and what does it mean?

 Because it's quite simple and sounds good :)

 The name of the project is originated and formed from the name of the Apache project ("FOP") and a word "fonts".

-## Why FOPonts was created?
+## Why foponts was created?

 Short answer: to make things easy.

 Long answer:
-The author of the **FOPonts** project is a technical writer/documentation engineer by profession.
+The author of the **foponts** project is a technical writer/documentation engineer by profession.
 He primary uses [DocBook/XML](https://docbook.org/) as a source for documentation (of course, he sometimes also uses lightweight markup languages like asciidoc, ReStructured text, Markdown).

 To get PDF files from a DocBook sources the most affordable (actually, free) software is [FOP](https://xmlgraphics.apache.org/fop/) from Apache Software Foundation.